Portrait of the author shocking himself on a vacation to Los Angeles. May 2014

 I started this blog in February of 2014, initially simply because I wanted to try out the Octopress static site framework.
 I went with writing about film because I needed content and I’d already been posting small thoughts to my Letterboxd account for a couple of years.
 Initially the content here was a mixture of Criterion Collection releases and whatever else I happened to be watching.
 Quickly though, my thoughts started to morph from a sentence or two, a paragraph at the most, to the longer form work that I post today.

 There are very few rules around here.
 I don’t post on any particular day, or at any particular time.
 I don’t care about spine number order, or chronological order, or any other predetermined path.
 I tend to watch releases from a specific box set in the order they are in the box, but even that’s not always true.
 I want to eventually post something for every single release that has a spine number in the collection.
-For the box sets that have a single spine number, like Les Blank: Always for Pleasure, I’ll generally do one essay for the entire box set.
-Even that plan has exceptions though, as I’ve written a separate essay for each of the titles in the massive Zatoichi box set.
+For the box sets that have a single spine number, like Les Blank: Always for Pleasure, I’ll sometimes write one essay for the entire box set.
+On the other hand, I’ve written a separate essay for each of the titles in the massive Zatoichi box set, and I’m more and more following this pattern.

 My rating system is simple; I follow the Netflix model.
 Five of five means that I absolutely loved it.
 Four means that I really liked it.
 Three means that I liked it.
 Two means that I didn’t like it.
 One means that I hated it.
 According to Letterboxd, as of September 2015, my score distribution heavily favors a four, with five and three as the next most used respectively.
 I don’t find it all that surprising given the caliber of films I’m watching.
 One important point; I’m not rating these films against each other, just against my enjoyment level at any given moment.
 Because of that, it’s not useful to try and compare ratings across films.
 It’s simply a guide for how much I liked each specific one when I watched it.